elephox-dev/docs/contributing/project-guide.md

 $ vendor/bin/phpunit --testsuite Collection
 ```

-Additionally, Philly uses [Infection](https://infection.github.io/) to analyze how effective the tests really are.
+Additionally, Elephox uses [Infection](https://infection.github.io/) to analyze how effective the tests really are.
 For Infection, execute

 ```bash